 — Gianni Infantino, FIFA President

-Also See the Complete List of World Cup Opening Ceremony Performers
+Also see the complete list of World Cup Opening Ceremony Performers.

 Canada Opening Ceremony Live Stream Guide